DinoChiesa/Gemini-Function-Calling/README.md

 is a good way for chatbots to plug into tools".
 They support it in their chatbot, and encourage others to support it too.

-The Agentic System involves 3 actors: Agent/chatbot, LLM, and Tools Server.
-As depicted in the diagram above, the agent communicates to both the LLM and the tools server.
+As depicted in the diagram above, an Agentic System involves 3 actors: Agent/chatbot, LLM, and Tools Server.
+The agent communicates to both the LLM and the tools server.
 (In the general case the agent could talk to more than one model, and more than one tools server).
 The LLM and tools server do not directly connect.
-The LLM knows about tools only to the extent that the agent informs it;
-and the Tools Server doesn't know anything about the LLM.
+The LLM knows about tools only to the extent that the agent informs it; and the Tools Server doesn't know anything about the LLM.

 MCP describes how the agent talks to the Tools Server.
 It does not describe how the agent talks to the LLM.